Matyxus/Tsp/README.md

 ### Installation

-Use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/) to install project from GitHub, or download the project and activate the enviroment inside root, then it can be used similary.
+Use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/) to install project from GitHub, or download the project and activate the enviroment inside root, then it can be used similary (Do not forget to install the required libraries or use "Pkg.initiaite()").
 ```julia
 (env) pkg> add https://github.com/Matyxus/Tsp
 ```